padhia/sfconn/README.md

 `with_connection_args()` decorator function:
 1. builds an `ArgumentParser` object
-1. adds common Snowflake connection options as arguments that allow overriding values specified in `~/.snowsql/config`
+1. adds common Snowflake connection options as arguments including overriding role, database, schema and warehouse
 1. calls the decorated function with the parser object to allow adding any script specific options

 `with_connection()` decorator function: